 2012 - Joe and Estella Frye - As embarrassing a feat as achieving Wockey Puckhead status is, Joe discovered a new level of ignominy when he claimed his two-year-old daughter Estella actually made his picks.
 For this disservice to parenting and humanity in general, we were forced to award both Fryes the dishonor of Wockey Puckhead.

 2011 - Zach Walker - Zach barely eked out oldest brother Alex for this title.
 Yet in the end, Zach proved that in a family filled with vagrants and losers, he was the most puckheaded of them all.
 (Actually, this video proved that long before he earned the official title of Puckhead)

 2010 - Brian Ringham - Yet another member of the Walker clan who proved his utter ineptitude at selecting college hockey results.
 Of course, the year before he nearly won the thing by having a two-year-old pick names out of a hat.

 2009 - Chris O'Connor -Receiving perhaps the most racy gift in the history of Wockey (think Sisqo), O'Connor needed a full year to recuperate before re-entering the Wockey Pool.
 Weak, man.

-2008 - Chris Smith - Cocky and brash by day, when Chris Smith puts on his college hockey thinking goggles, he becomes as weak as an infant, an infant who would still have the wherewithal to pick better than him.
+2008 - Chris Smith - Cocky and brash by day, when Chris Smith puts on his college hockey thinking goggles, he becomes as weak as an infant, though most infants would still have the wherewithal to make better picks than him.

 2007 - Joe Dufek - The first Wockey Pool in history proved that picking college hockey games can be baffling as Dufek, a professional sportscaster by day, ended up being the first Wockey Puckhead.